-Results from compliance monitoring performed by CWL shall be analyzed by the PC, with appropriate enforcement response initiated. within 30 days of the discovery by the PC of those IUs in non-compliance.
+Results from compliance monitoring performed by CWL shall be analyzed by the PC, with appropriate enforcement response initiated.

 Computerized tracking of the IU's compliance shall be utilized by the PC to document whether the indicated violation is chronically recurring or an isolated event.